Daryl McCartney, PhD, PEng

 - 1986 to 1988 President & Sole Proprietor, McCartney Engineered Water & Wastewater Systems, Winnipeg.

-Dr. McCartney’s primary research focus is organic waste utilization, including: composting process engineering and operations; integration of anaerobic digestion technologies within organic waste management infrastructure; carbon accounting; pathogen inactivation; and biosolids management.
-With the goal of improving sustainable waste treatment technology design and operations, he has advanced theoretical and practical understanding in the following areas:
+Dr. McCartney is now retired.
+His primary research focus was organic waste utilization, including: composting process engineering and operations; integration of anaerobic digestion technologies within organic waste management infrastructure; carbon accounting; pathogen inactivation; and biosolids management.
+With the goal of improving sustainable waste treatment technology design and operations, he advanced theoretical and practical understanding in the following areas:

 - composting rate improvements using digestate inoculum;